874bowen/herbeauty/README.md

 Traditionally, we manage our images and media directly from our project.
 This restricts the way we can serve and transform our media.
 By transformations we mean basic things like cropping and resizing to advanced layering and text additions.

-[Cloudinary](https://cloudinary.com/) is a tool we are going to use for managing the images for our application.
+[Cloudinary](https://cloudinary.com/) is a tool we are going to use to manage the images for our application.

 ## Github